 In the opening song of the Broadway musical Hamilton, John Laurens, a famous Revolutionary War soldier, exclaims of Alexander Hamilton, “The ten-dollar founding father without a father got a lot farther by working a lot harder, by being a lot smarter, by being a self-starter.
 By fourteen, they placed him in charge of a trading charter.”

-Related words of wisdom from Kiplinger: How to Start Your Career Without a College Degree
+Related words of wisdom from Kiplinger: Best Jobs You Can Get Without a College Degree

 "I read, I study, I examine, I listen, I think, and out of all that I try to form an idea into which I put as much common sense as I can." – From a letter to his father, 1776

 The French aristocrat and military officer probably isn't the first person that comes to mind as a “Founding Father,” but Lafayette played a pivotal role in securing American independence.
 A trusted confidant of Washington, he provided a critical channel of French support for the colonists.
 Lafayette was hailed as a “Hero of Two Worlds” when he returned to his home across the Atlantic.
 Throughout his life, he showed the value of carefully studying any situation and determining all possible outcomes to arrive at the best possible decision – whether that be military strategy in 1777 or investing in 2018.